Tom Timmermann

-Thomas Henry Timmermann (born May 12, 1940) is a former American baseball player.
+Thomas Henry Timmermann (May 12, 1940 – November 14, 2025) was an American baseball player.
 He played professional baseball for 15 years from 1960 to 1974, including six seasons in Major League Baseball as a pitcher for the Detroit Tigers (1969–1973) and Cleveland Indians (1973–1974).
 He compiled a 35–35 win–loss record and a 3.78 earned run average (ERA), and recorded 35 saves and 315 strikeouts, in 228 major league games and 548 innings pitched.

 After setting a Detroit club record with 61 pitching appearances in 1970, all as a relief specialist, Timmermann was voted "Tiger of the Year" by the Detroit chapter of the Baseball Writers' Association of America.
 During a minor league game in 1968, he tied a professional baseball record by recording the maximum of 27 infield outs in a nine-inning game for the Criollas de Caguas in the Puerto Rican Winter League.

-Early years
+Early life

-Timmermann was born in Breese, Illinois, in 1940.
+Timmermann was born in Breese, Illinois on May 12, 1940.
 He grew up on a dirt farm on the Illinois prairie, attended Aviston High School and subsequently enrolled in Southern Illinois University Carbondale.
 While at Carbondale he became a member of Sigma Pi fraternity.